Skip to content

 Preparing the order

-Add one or more products to your cart.
-Selecting higher-priced items makes the price manipulation more evident in the results.
-Proceed through the checkout flow until you reach the final payment confirmation page.
+Add products to your cart.
+Higher-priced items make the result more obvious.
+Go through checkout until you hit the payment page.

 Product page showing item to be added to cart